o3de/o3de.org/content/docs/user-guide/assets/builder/create-job.md

 {{< preview-migrated >}}

-When you create a job with the Python Asset Builder, the callback for `OnCreateJobsRequest` will be called with a `CreateJobsRequest` in a tuple\.
-The callback will return a `CreateJobsResponse` as the response using the data inside the request\.
+When you create a job with the Python Asset Builder, the callback for `OnCreateJobsRequest` will be called with a `CreateJobsRequest` in a tuple.
+The callback will return a `CreateJobsResponse` as the response using the data inside the request.

 **Contents**
 - [Create jobs with Python Asset Builder {#python-asset-builder-create-job}](#create-jobs-with-python-asset-builder-python-asset-builder-create-job)